uptechteam/react-native-cookbook/build-and-deployment-workflow.md

 2) Click on "View release details" on the proper app version
 3) Add "Release notes" here.
 4) Return to the previous page and select Promote release > Production
-5) Proceed to publish the App.
+5) Check all info and proceed to publish the App by clicking on "Review release" > "Start rollout to Production".